sasilver75/obsidian/Papers/Transformer Paper {Attention is all you need}.md

 See prior work:
 - _**Neural Machine Translation by Jointly Learning to Align and Translate**_ **(2014)**, which introduced an attention mechanism for RNNs; motivated this paper.

 Summary: The paper introduces the original [[Transformer]] architecture, with an [[Encoder-Decoder Architecture]] that will become additionally relevant as separate modules later.
-Introduces scaled dot product attention, [[Multi-Head Attention]] blocks, and positional input encoding.
+Introduces scaled dot product attention, [[Multi-Headed Attention]] blocks, and positional input encoding.

 -------